Kevin O'Connell · Product Designer

 "Read this combination precisely — the subject may be anything or anyone, internal or external, personal or impersonal, abstract or concrete.
 Let the specific symbolism of these three cards determine everything...
 Do not soften difficult combinations.
 Do not resolve ambiguity."

 Perhaps the most interesting thing I learned is that models have innate biases — and that this is inevitable rather than incidental.
 It is not possible to exist without a point of view, a framework, a reference for the world.
-Claude's biases became evident in the card readings in two ways.
-First, it assumed the interaction would be text-based and offered to draw a text input field.
-Second, the initial tone of the readings assumed the questions would be personal — love, career, the concerns of an individual life — rather than broader questions about the world or current events.
-Both assumptions were reasonable defaults.
-Neither was right for this experience.
+Claude made assumptions that were reasonable, but not always in the right direction.
+Claude's biases became evident in the card readings.
+The initial tone of the readings assumed the questions would be personal — love, career, the concerns of an individual life — rather than broader questions about the world or current events.
+Adjusting the prompt, I was able to eliminate many of those biases.

 I wanted to add a dynamic lighting effect.
 My first idea was an invisible light source orbiting the sphere every few seconds, illuminating the cards as it passed.
 This required converting the cards to a mesh and applying a PBR (physically based rendering) shader.
 At first the metalness was too high — the cards looked washed out, more mirror than card.
 Dialing it back brought the effect closer to what I wanted: a subtle sheen that catches the light without overwhelming the illustration.